 The ARS NOVA MUSIC™ project has a special mission -- the promotion of quality music literature that has not found publication acceptance elsewhere.
 It is a company dedicated to quality rather than commercial considerations; a company dedicated to music as an art.

 ARS NOVA MUSIC™ serves as an archive of compositions for future generations, preserving and making available to the public the finest traditions of our musical culture.
-It concerns itself with the rescue and preservation of fine music that would otherwise disappear into oblivion.
+It concerns itself with the rescue of fine music that would otherwise disappear into oblivion.
 ARS NOVA MUSIC™ seeks and supports composers who create music for public consumption, not music for the sake of curiosity or self aggrandizement.
 It will achieve a public benefit through the music the composers are creating and the preservation of the heritage they are establishing.

 The Ars Nova Mission

 The ARS NOVA MISSION is not only to act as a heritage preservation society through the reintroduction of out-of-print works, but to introduce and promote works that would otherwise be unavailable to the public at large.
-This will done through a number of venues: a website, publication, performance, and recording.
+This will be done through a number of venues: a website, publication, performance, and recording.

 RECOGNITION will be achieved through the website featuring a biography and picture of each composer, a complete listing of all of each composer's published works, and a catalog of all available recordings of each composer's creations.
 ARS NOVA MUSIC™, the publishing arm of ARS NOVA PRESS®, will make printed editions available for purchase by the general public.
 In addition, articles and advertisements regarding the member composers and their music will appear in leading music journals and magazines.
 ARS NOVA MUSIC™ will sponsor special performances and concerts of members' music.
 In addition, professional quality recordings by selected artists and groups will be made available for the promotion of members' music throughout the music listening world.

 MEMBERSHIP is open to all interested composers whose music meets the standards determined by the Editorial Selection Committee (a group of five selected from the membership, the Board of Directors, and concerned individuals outside the corporation appointed by the president of ARS NOVA PRESS®).
 Submitting manuscripts for consideration for membership may be initiated by invitation of the board, by recommendation of group members, or by a composer interested in being a candidate.
 Nominations for posthumous membership may be made by any interested parties.
-Music manuscripts submitted for deceased composers shall be examined by the Publication Selection Committee subject to the standards applied to living composers' creations.
+Music manuscripts submitted for deceased composers shall be examined by the Editorial Selection Committee subject to the standards applied to living composers' creations.
 Composers of works approved for publication will be automatically offered membership in the ARS NOVA COMPOSERS GROUP.
 To become a member of the ARS NOVA COMPOSERS GROUP, an applicant should consider the criteria by clicking on COMPOSERS APPLICATION INFORMATION on the home page or at the end of this section, and then complete and submit an application form.

 COMPOSERS selected for membership are those who can support a common purpose: the purpose of promoting creations that can be satisfying listening experiences for audiences as well as being intellectually stimulating.
 To attain this goal, the composer must be willing to create music that does not serve the prime purpose of being ego-driven constructions to satisfy his own "needs of acceptance" from his equally ego-driven peers.
 It must serve the purpose of being a fulfilling experience that will communicate the composer's musical message to the listener.